Newmarket, Queensland: Geography

-Newmarket is located approximately 5.1 km by road from the Brisbane GPO.
+Newmarket is located approximately 5.1 km by road from the Brisbane CBD.

 It is an older, mostly residential suburb containing pre-war and post-war homes, including many fine examples of the Queenslander style of home.
 Over the last few years, some medium-density townhouses and unit blocks have appeared as well.

 History

 Newmarket was originally known as "The Three Mile Scrub" due to its distance from the city, and Ashgrove Avenue, which links Enoggera Road with Waterworks Road to the west, was known as Three Mile Scrub Road.
 As Brisbane continued to grow northward along Kelvin Grove Road, in about 1880 it was decided to relocated Brisbane's livestock saleyards from Normanby to an outer location, the area now bordered by Enoggera Road, Newmarket Road, Wilston Road and Alderson Street.
 This area became known as the "new market" given the suburb its name.
 The new sale yards were serviced by Newmarket railway station after the rail line was extended from Mayne Junction in 1899.

 In 1900, local residents were agitating to have the Kelvin Grove tramway extended along Enoggera Road to the Newmarket Hotel.
 However, a new bridge over Enoggera Creek would be required.
 Also there were concerns that the close proximity of the proposed tramway would take revenue away from the railway line.
 However these concerns were resolved and the tramway extension to the Newmarket Hotel was opened on Monday 27 July 1903.